slab/quill/docs/modules/toolbar.md

 The toolbar controls by default applies and removes formatting, but you can also overwrite this with custom handlers, for example in order to show external UI.

-Handler functions will be bound to the toolbar (so using `this` will refer to the toolbar instance) and passed the `value` attribute of the input, if the corresponding format is inactive, and `false` otherwise.
-Returning `true` in the handler function will signal to the toolbar that the event is "handled" and prevent the default behavior.
+Handler functions will be bound to the toolbar (so using `this` will refer to the toolbar instance) and passed the `value` attribute of the input if the corresponding format is inactive, and `false` otherwise.
+Adding a custom handler will prevent the default toolbar and theme behavior.

 ```javascript
 var toolbarOptions = {